jolpica/jolpica-f1/CONTRIBUTING.md

        - replace `jolpica` with the name of the database
        - replace `postgres` with the username used to authenticate
        - export the password for the user to the `PGPASSWORD` environment variable

+  If you are having issues with a schema mismatch / constraint violation, you may need to follow one of the FAQs [here](/docs/database_dumps.md).

 - Do the initial setup of the test database then run the tests
   ```